Artificial heart: Early designs of total artificial hearts

+Over the years, more than 200 physicians, engineers, students and faculty developed, tested and improved Kolff's artificial heart.
+To help manage his many endeavors, Kolff assigned project managers.
+Each project was named after its manager.
+Graduate student Robert Jarvik was the project manager for the artificial heart projects, from which the Jarvik line of artificial hearts get their name.
+There, physician-engineer Clifford Kwan-Gett invented two components of an integrated pneumatic artificial heart system: a ventricle with hemispherical diaphragms that did not crush red blood cells (a problem with previous artificial hearts) and an external heart driver that inherently regulated blood flow without needing complex control systems.
+Jarvik also combined several modifications: an ovoid shape to fit inside the human chest, a more blood-compatible polyurethane developed by biomedical engineer Donald Lyman, and a fabrication method by Kwan-Gett that made the inside of the ventricles smooth and seamless to reduce dangerous stroke-causing blood clots.

 First clinical implantation of a total artificial heart

 On 4 April 1969, Domingo Liotta and Denton A. Cooley replaced a dying man's heart with a mechanical heart inside the chest at The Texas Heart Institute in Houston as a bridge for a transplant.
 The man woke up and began to recover.
 After 64 hours, the pneumatic-powered artificial heart was removed and replaced by a donor heart.
 However thirty-two hours after transplantation, the man died of what was later proved to be an acute pulmonary infection, extended to both lungs, caused by fungi, most likely caused by an immunosuppressive drug complication.

 The original prototype of Liotta-Cooley artificial heart used in this historic operation is prominently displayed in the Smithsonian Institution's National Museum of American History "Treasures of American History" exhibit in Washington, D.C.

 First clinical applications of a permanent pneumatic total artificial heart

 The first clinical use of an artificial heart designed for permanent implantation rather than a bridge to transplant occurred in 1982 at the University of Utah.
-Artificial kidney pioneer Willem Johan Kolff started the Utah artificial organs program in 1967.
-There, physician-engineer Clifford Kwan-Gett invented two components of an integrated pneumatic artificial heart system: a ventricle with hemispherical diaphragms that did not crush red blood cells (a problem with previous artificial hearts) and an external heart driver that inherently regulated blood flow without needing complex control systems.
-Independently, Paul Winchell designed and patented a similarly shaped ventricle and donated the patent to the Utah program.
-Throughout the 1970s and early 1980s, veterinarian Donald Olsen led a series of calf experiments that refined the artificial heart and its surgical care.
-During that time, as a student at the University of Utah, Robert Jarvik combined several modifications: an ovoid shape to fit inside the human chest, a more blood-compatible polyurethane developed by biomedical engineer Donald Lyman, and a fabrication method by Kwan-Gett that made the inside of the ventricles smooth and seamless to reduce dangerous stroke-causing blood clots.
-On 1 December 1982, William DeVries implanted the artificial heart into retired dentist Barney Bailey Clark (born 21 January 1921), who survived 112 days with the device, dying on 23 March 1983.
-Bill Schroeder became the second recipient and lived for a record 620 days.

-Contrary to popular belief and erroneous articles in several periodicals, the Jarvik heart was not banned for permanent use.
-Today, the modern version of the Jarvik 7 is known as the SynCardia temporary Total Artificial Heart.
-It has been implanted in more than 1,350 people as a bridge to transplantation.